bnbullock/kickstarter/README.md

 ### Challenges and Difficulties Encountered
 - Theatre Outcomes/Launch Date has a missing value for the month of October.
-- Goals/Outcomes results needed to be adjusted for the last label which stated it should be "Greater than 50000".
+- Goals/Outcomes results needed to be adjusted for the last label which stated it should be "Greater than 50000" in the original request.
 This was changed to **greater than or equal to 50000** in the analysis and the labels and chart were subsequently changed.
 - Formatting of the chart labels involved trial and error to determine how they should be annotated and also displayed for a clear visual presentaion.
 - Capturing the screenshots properly and testing to make sure they rendered properly in the report took a bit of efffort to ensure all titles, chart details and labels are being correctly displayed.